Birkbeck2/web-development/will-it-work-using-sandboxes-to-test-code.md

 [Previous](workshop-2.md) | [All](README.md)

-# Will It Work?
-Using Sandboxes to Test Code
+# Will it work?
+Using sandboxes to run code experiments

 When you get stuck, there are many ways to get unstuck.
 You can search online, review readings and lecture notes, ask a colleague, or sleep on it to see if fresh eyes will help you see the problem.

 If the problem is whether something will work, you have one more tool.
 You can test it, like a scientist, in a controlled environment.

-In web development, such environments are often called "sandboxes" because they are designed to be safe to play around in.
+In web development, such environments are often called "sandboxes" because they are meant to be safe places to play around in.
 By isolating one bit of code in a sandbox, you don't have to worry about a mistake in the sandbox affecting your other code, and you can also minimize the interference from other parts of your code on what you test.

 ## Setting up a sandbox template

 Sandboxes need to be easy to create, because you don't want to lose time switching from the main project.
-If it's too difficult, you won't use them.
+If it's too difficult, you won't do it.

 To make it easy for yourself, create a folder called `sandbox` inside or near your project folder, so that it is always ready to hand.